Category: Chart and Graphics

 The origin of the stem and leaf plot is associated with Tukey, J.W (1977).

-Constructing a stem and leaf display
+Constructing a Stem and Leaf Plot

-Let we have the following data set: 56, 65, 98, 82, 64, 71, 78, 77, 86, 95, 91, 59, 69, 70, 80, 92, 76, 82, 85, 91, 92, 99, 73 and want to draw required graph of the given data.
+Let us have the following data set: 56, 65, 98, 82, 64, 71, 78, 77, 86, 95, 91, 59, 69, 70, 80, 92, 76, 82, 85, 91, 92, 99, 73 and want to draw the required graph of the given data.

-First of all its better to sort the data.
+First of all, it’s better to sort the data.
 The sorted data is 56, 59, 64, 65, 69, 70, 71, 73, 76, 77, 78, 80, 82, 82, 85, 86, 91, 91, 92, 92, 95, 98, 99.

-Draw a vertical line separating stem from leaf.
+Draw a vertical line separating the stem from the leaf.
 Put stem values on the left side of the vertical line (bar) and leaf values on the right side of the vertical line.
-Note that Each number is assigned to the graph (plot) by pairing the units digit, or leaf, with the correct stem.
+Note that Each number is assigned to the graph (plot) by pairing the unit digit, or leaf, with the correct stem.
 The score 56 is plotted by placing the units digit 6, to the right of stem 5.

 The stem and leaf plot of the above data would look like.